HeuristicPerson/bluetooth_2_hid/README.md

 ## 5. Usage
 Connect the power USB port of your Pi (Micro-USB or USB-C) via cable with a USB port on your target device.
 You should hear the USB connection sound (depending on the target device) and be able to access your target device wirelessly using your Bluetooth keyboard or mouse.

+> [!IMPORTANT]
-It's essential to use the small power port instead of the bigger USB-A ports, since only the power port has the [OTG](https://en.wikipedia.org/wiki/USB_On-The-Go) feature required for [USB gadgets](https://www.kernel.org/doc/html/latest/driver-api/usb/gadget.html).
+> It's essential to use the small power port instead of the bigger USB-A ports, since only the power port has the [OTG](https://en.wikipedia.org/wiki/USB_On-The-Go) feature required for [USB gadgets](https://www.kernel.org/doc/html/latest/driver-api/usb/gadget.html).

 ### 5.1.
 Command-line arguments
 Currently you can provide the following CLI arguments: